 Student employment provides opportunities for personal and career development, preparation for the job market, and earning money to assist with your school expenses to keep your debt load down.
 St. Cloud State University employs over 2,000 students each year in areas such as tutors, office assistants, computer labs/technology support, and in the recreation/fitness centers.

-Receiving a work study or a university employment award does not guarantee you a position.
+Receiving a work study award does not guarantee you a position.
 Positions may be on-campus or off-campus* in approved community schools or agencies.
-The work award on your award letter represents your potential for earnings; only hours worked will be paid.
+The work study award on your award letter represents your potential for earnings; only hours worked will be paid.